Spa security matters

 But how about this incident: an esthetician was caught giving herself a pedicure in her closed treatment room, using the spa’s products and facilities, and even had a nap on the treatment couch while her toenails were drying.
 Adding up the cost of product she lavishly used for her treatment (and this was not the first time, she confessed) and the laundry costs once she had used the treatment table, this spa operation could rightfully feel it had been robbed of a good many dollars of hard-earned revenue.
 If one considers what this employee could have been doing to earn her salary at the spa during this time, the cost is even higher.

 In another case, some individuals were ignoring supplies in the staff kitchen in preference for the expensive beverages bought for clients.
-Because staff was not following operational rules, this business was being pilfered.
+Because staff were not following operational rules, this business was being pilfered.

 Out and out theft is one thing: one can put operational controls in place to protect the business and its (trusting) clients from cash or credit card theft.
 Checks and balances, inventory controls and whatever processes are deemed suitable for your particular operation, are essential.
 Some of the most important are: